 1. Remote Management of Users and Devices

 Remote management is the process that allows the administrators to take full control of all operations of the users and their devices using a remote.
 With remote management, you will be able to edit and write your applications from your computer IIS server.
 It is easy to install and configure the feature and thus, you should learn how to do it.
 Organizations who have installed this software enjoy a large number of benefits.

-These benefits provide secure remote management as you transverse through firewalls it protects the encrypted sensitive details while data is exchanged between the server and administration tools.
+These benefits of Mobile Device Management provide secure remote management as you transverse through firewalls it protects the encrypted sensitive details while data is exchanged between the server and administration tools.
 The manager has full control over configuration in case anything happens to the user or the device.

 2. Automatic Deletion

 This is a great benefit of MDM as Automatic deletion frees storage occupied by temporary storage queues that were not deleted by applications and that are no longer required.
 Thus, it leads to more space and less clogging.

 An Organization that does not back up its data is bound to crash at any time because Data is part of the constituents of an organization, it keeps the organization running.
 Thus, A data backup is the copying or archiving of files and folders for the purpose of being able to restore them in case of data loss.

 If Mobile Devices are managed well, it saves the stress of buying and replacing these mobile devices every time.
 In other words, it saves money because the amount that will be used to buy a new device will be way higher than that which will be used to manage a mobile device.

 5. IT Supports BYOD (BRING YOUR OWN DEVICE)